tjwaterman99/quicksplit-api/ROADMAP.md

 ## Distribute the CLI on PyPI
 - CI releases on tags
+- Test releases against the production instance
-- Test installs against the production instance
+- Test previous releases against the production instance [all production releases should include these tests]

 ## Create a landing page
 - Install instructions